neo-project/docs/docs/en-us/reference/governance_api.md

 1. Sort the registered candidates by votes
 2. Take certain numbers of candidates (7 by default) with the most votes as validators.
-Similar to committee members, validators will be refreshed every block.
+Similar to committee members, validators will be refreshed every 21 blocks.

 #### Corresponding Contract method